nagelkl/clion_embedded/README.md

     mingw32-make: *** No targets specified and no makefile found.
 Stop.

 ### CLion IDE
-Download and install the CLioin IDE from [Jetbrains](https://www.jetbrains.com/clion/) There ist a free 30 Day evaluation licence available
+Download and install the CLioin IDE from [Jetbrains](https://www.jetbrains.com/clion/).
+There ist a free 30 Day evaluation licence available.

-### A Cross- gcc- toolchain for ARM
+### Cross- gcc- toolchain for ARM
-A gcc based cross- tool- chain for ARM Microcontrolers can be obtained free of charge directly from [ARM](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
+A gcc based cross- tool- chain for ARM microcontrolers can be obtained free of charge directly from [ARM](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).

-Install the Toolchain suitable for your plattform After installing, check if the tools are available on your PATH: Open a termianl and type
+Install the Toolchain suitable for your platform.

+After installing, check if the tools are available on your PATH: Open a terminal and type

     C:\Users\nagelkl>arm-none-eabi-gcc